Bala-Reducedata/Twitter-Gnip-Stream/README.md

 ===================
 This Demo is build as a early version Prototype for ReduceData Inc http://www.reducedata.com/

-This Demo collects a large Datasets from Gnip Twitter Stream and uses MySql as the backend Database.
+This Demo collects large Datasets from Gnip Twitter Stream and uses MySql as the backend Database.